plotdb/uploadr/README.md

     - `fetch:fetched`: when fetching new items. list of items passed as parameter.
     - `fetch:end`:  when there is no new item available.
     - `fetch:empty`:  when list is empty.
+  - `i18n(lng)`: translate text used in widget. parameter lng is optional.
+    - only available if i18n object is provided during initialization.

 ### Providers